Shadman77/node-js-design-patterns/Note.md

 Ensure a class only has one instance and provide a global point of access to it. ch2->1,2,3

+Basically the object is instantiated only once.
+A common example can be a database connector.

 # Object Creational: Prototype

 Specify the kind of objects to create using prototypical instance, and create new objects by copying this prototype. ch2->4,5

+Simply copying a object then setting some properties instead of having to instantiate is from scratch.

 # Class Creational: Factory Method

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Methods lets a class defer instantiation to subclasses. ch2->6

+A method which is used to create object of different classes based on the parameters passed to the method.

 # Object Creational: Builder